snak3bite/oraclephpwizard/INSTALL_OCI8.md

 This is a brief description on how to install them on CentOS 7.
 The described method uses only precompiled packages provided by CentOS, Oracle and PECL.
 If you want to compile PHP this document is not for you.

 ## Prerequisites
 Before you do this you need to install Apache.
-If you are planning to run Oracle on the same machine install that as well before.
+If you are planning to run Oracle on the same machine install Oracle before as well.
+There are plenty of information on the web.

 ## Get Oracle Instant Client
 Download from http://www.oracle.com/technetwork/topics/linuxx86-64soft-092277.html if you have CentOS7 64 bit